-- An overall rise in consumer prices during January 2013 has led to an increase of 1.5% in consumer prices for households of the bottom welfare quintile over the same period of comparison.
-As for the other welfare levels, consumer prices grew by 1.2% for households of the top quintile and by 1.1% for the middle welfare quintile. - The rise in consumer prices for January 2013 compared with the same period in 2012, pushed up consumer prices for citizen households by 1.1%, and by 1.2% for non-citizen households and 2.0% for share households.
+- An overall rise of 1.1% in consumer prices during the first two months of 2013 compared with the same period in 2012, has led to an increase of 1.7% in consumer prices for households of the bottom welfare quintile over the same period of comparison.
+As for the other welfare levels, consumer prices grew by 1.1% for households of the top quintile and by 1.0% for the upper middle welfare quintile. - The rise in consumer prices for the two months of 2013 compared with the same period in 2012, pushed up consumer prices for citizen households by 0.9%, and by 1.2% for non-citizen households and 2.1% for share households.

-Consumer Price Index (CPI) for January 2013 (2007=100)
+Consumer Price Index (CPI) for the Month of February, 2013 (2007=100)